intel-lab-lkp/linux/Documentation/sound/soc/dapm.rst

 and, as such, can easily co-exist with them.

-DAPM is also completely transparent to all user space applications as all power switching is done within the ASoC core.
-No code changes or recompiling are required for user space applications.
+DAPM is also completely transparent to all user space applications as all power switching is done internally to the ASoC core.
+For this reason DAPM does not expose a kernel API to user space and no code changes or recompiling are required for user space applications to use it.
 DAPM makes power switching decisions based upon any audio stream (capture/playback) activity and audio mixer settings within the device.

 DAPM spans the whole machine.
 It covers power control within the entire